yadavkrishna/techblog/README.md

 ```

-What things you need to install the software and how to install them
+What things you need to run this project

 ```
-*NetBeans IDE
+*NetBeans IDE / Eclipse
-*MsqlWorkbench
+*MsqlWorkbench (or any other which you are familar with)

 ```